ayush235/Evolutionary-Algorithms/README.md

 This will generate `core.so`.
 Then you can simply use `import core` to import this as usual.
 You might get warnings about your Python version number, and we might want to figure out how to fix this on Mac OS, though it's not a priority.

 We have all agreed to use Python 3.8.

-Could everyone try compiling the Cython code on their machines?